Makoti & Mkhwenyana: Navigating your way through marriage

 The good partner

 We all yearn to be a great partner to our partners.
 Just remember that each partner comes with their families into your life.
 What does being a great partner mean though?
 Actually mean?
 Being a good husband or wife can mean different things to different couples.
 For some, it means being a submissive woman who cooks and cleans.
 It could also mean a husband who stays at home and take care of the household (stay at home dad)..
-Ensure that you understand what it means for the both of you.
+Ensure that you understand what it means for both of you.

-Attending premarital counselling before getting married can help you avoid surprise expectations.
+Attending premarital counseling before getting married can help you avoid surprise expectations.
 Ensure that you are getting married for the right reasons and also ensure that you are marrying someone that you want to lead a life with.
 If your partner is not doing certain things that you want in a relationship, don’t assume that once you are married they will do those things.